Krymancer/CalcSocket/README.md

 # Usage

-You should run the commands like this changing de operation and number at you like.
+You should run the commands like this, changing de operation and number at you like.
-If you run the server in same machine that you run the client the servername is localhost, if not, servername should the IP Adders that machine runs the TCPServer
+If you run the server in same machine that you run the client the servername is localhost, if not, servername should the IP address of the machine runs TCPServer

 	java TCPServer
 	java TCPClient x+y servername